Unfinished

 Saguaro National Park is full of … saguaros.
 The Mica View Loop is a great way to see them up close, but not too close.
 Start at the park Visitor Center to get oriented.
 In the Visitor Center, there are exhibits, a gift shop, and even a 10-minute movie describing the desert ecosystem and the history of the park.
 Then, it’s a short drive along the scenic paved park road to the dirt road that leads to the trailhead.
 There you will find good parking, an accessible gender-neutral restroom, picnic tables, and a shady ramada.

 The Mica View Loop is actually a combination of two trails that combine for a two-mile loop hike.
 The first 0.8 miles is along the Mica View Trail which has been hard-surfaced to make it suitable for wheelchairs.
-This intersects the Cactus Forest Trail which is a natural surface with narrow stretches and some rock stairs that are obstacles to wheelchairs.
+This intersects the Cactus Forest Trail which is a rugged natural surface with narrow stretches and some rock stairs.
 The hike finishes by looping across the sandy Javalina Wash back to the picnic area.
-This route offers opportunities to double back on the easy, accessible Mica View Trail if confronted with an insurmountable obstacle, or to continue hiking to complete the two-mile loop.
+This route offers opportunities to double back on the accessible Mica View Trail if confronted with an insurmountable obstacle, or to continue hiking to complete the two-mile loop.

 No matter what your route, you will experience everything the park has to offer – grand mountain vistas, a landscape of cacti, shrubs and trees, and wildlife including lizards, quail and occasionally bobcats.
 This is a popular birding route, and the trills of the cactus wren are a familiar sound.